byu-cpe/ecen520_student/rx_download/UART-Receiver_synth.md

     - Explain how to use the "check signal" or end of line
     - Get rid of the initial warning
-    - Sample the data every cycle instead of at the end of a segment to avoid one cycle off issue -->
+    - Sample the data every cycle instead of at the end of a segment to avoid one cycle off issue
+  - Need to specify specific names for the top for ease of grading (testbench does require a name fortunately) -->